dattch/dattch.github.io/deeplinks/index.md

 *   [her://boosts?success_origin_identifier=success_test_identifier](her://boosts) Same as her://boosts but change the origin of the success / usage page (iOS) / open boost purchase page (Android)

 Note: Any of the above URL params can be used in combination

+her://boosts?campaign_id={YOUR_CAMPAIGN_ID} will grant a free thirst mode / boost token, and then open the token acquired success page (ios) or the ledger (android).
+If the campaign_id has already been consumed by that user, then there will be an error toast.

 ## Premium
 *   [her://premium](her://premium) Open PPP (iOS & Android)